Drumstick Metronome is a MIDI based metronome using the ALSA sequencer.

-The intended audience are musicians and music students.
-Like the solid, real metronomes it is a tool to keep the rhythm while playing musical instruments.
+Intended for musicians and music students, it is a tool to keep the rhythm while playing musical instruments.

 It uses MIDI for sound generation instead of digital audio, allowing low CPU usage and very accurate timing thanks to the ALSA sequencer.

 Report problems, bugs and feature requests to the author or the tracking system at SourceForge project site

 Copyright © 2005-2014, Pedro Lopez-Cabanillas <plcl at users.sourceforge.net>

 - Easy to use graphic user interface.